Chapter 0:

 The glass shelter of the bus stop reflected Sato’s thoughtful expression.
 His black hair was messy, his uniform utterly worn out, and his troubled mind raced with restless thoughts—until the subtle sound of a gate opening caught his attention.

 Across the bridge from where Sato stood waiting for his bus, the entrance gate of Kyousei Academy slowly swung open.
-From it, two luxurious, sleek black cars emerged and glided out through the gate.
+From it, two luxurious black cars emerged and glided out through the gate.

 The contrast between his own worn-out reflection and the academy students’ expensive rides stabbed at his pride.

-He was abruptly cut off by a soft confession spoken in a sweet voice behind him.
+Arata was abruptly cut off by a soft confession spoken in a sweet voice beside him.
 He turned to look.

-A girl around his age stood just a few feet away, dressed in a pristine, elegant outfit.
-She, too, was leaning on the railing, staring down at the water just as Sato had been.
+A girl around his age stood just a few feet away, dressed in a spotless school uniform with a deep blue overcoat and a small red bowtie.
+She, too, was leaning on the railing, staring down at the water just a few feet away from Arata

 She turned to look at him, and both of them froze.
 At the same moment, they blurted out, “You didn’t hear anything… right?”
-Each of them was terrified the other might have overheard their deepest confession, even though neither had been aware of the other until the last second.
+Each of them was nervous that the other might have overheard their deepest confession, even though neither had been aware of the other until the last second.

 In a soft tone, she said,